gwdistsys18/dist-sys-practice/README.md

   - Can't remember if the reason for using dockers to run the NFs or the fact that dockers add so little overhead was discussed in class.
   - The comparison with ClickOS is also informative.
   - Speed comparison of different NF configurations is informative.

+> Install OpenNetVM
+  - This I have done in the GW Nimbus Cluster

 ## Area 2
 > Include notes here about each of the links